 - “Looking back and forward” will be marked manually. (more detail following)

-The “Looking back and forward” part of Assignment 1 asks you to write 3 separate blog posts (each about 1000 words) that respond to the following statements (use the statements as the title of the post)
+The “Looking back and forward” part of Assignment 1 asks you to write blog posts that respond to the following statements (use the statements as the title of the post)

 - As a student, participation in NGL was useful for me.